yantra-core/Mantra.js/ReadMe.md

 Welcome to `@yantra-core/mantra` –  a versatile Javascript game development framework

 Mantra lets you focus on game logic and design without worrying about the complexities of physics simulation and high-performance netcode.

+You can start building a simple offline game in seconds using your favorite libraries, take this same game code, and effortlessly run it later as a high-performance authoritative game server in a serverless environment.

 Let us help guide you on your game development journey, and we promise you will be saying Mantra every day.

 ### Core Features
 - ✅ **Entities, Components, Systems**: Enterprise-grade ECS for game development